philthompson10/pyqtdeploy/doc/introduction.rst

 Differences from Version 2
 --------------------------

-There have been a number of changes to :program:`pyqtdeploy` since v2.
+There have been a number of changes to :program:`pyqtdeploy` since v2:

-Project files created for v2 are automatically updated to the latest version. v3 project files have a ``.pdt`` extension.
+- Project files created for v2 are automatically updated to the latest version. v3 project files have a ``.pdt`` extension.

-Python versions earlier than v3.5 (including v2) are no longer supported.
-Note that SIP v5 and Python v3.8 and later are not currently supported.
+- Python versions earlier than v3.5 (including v2) are no longer supported.
+  Note that SIP v5 will be support in :program:`pyqtdeploy` v3.1 and Python v3.8 and later will be supported in :program:`pyqtdeploy` v3.2.

+- PyQt4 is no longer supported.

-The use of a sysroot directory to contain the target-specific components to be linked with the application is no longer optional.
+- The use of a sysroot directory to contain the target-specific components to be linked with the application is no longer optional.

-The file used to specify the contents of a sysroot is now in `TOML
+- The file used to specify the contents of a sysroot is now in `TOML
   <https://github.com/toml-lang/toml>`__ format rather than JSON.

-The API provided to write component plugins has changed requiring plugins to be rewritten.
+- The API provided to write component plugins has changed requiring plugins to be rewritten.

-All component plugins included with :program:`pyqtdeploy` will download their source packages automatically when required.
+- All component plugins included with :program:`pyqtdeploy` will download their source packages automatically when required.

-The :program:`pyqtdeploy` GUI has been greatly simplified.
+- The :program:`pyqtdeploy` GUI has been greatly simplified.

 Author